-However successful gamification has managed to become from case to case, the process has managed to carry an aura of mystery and uncertainty over the years, leaving some companies, marketers and educators to remain skeptical of implementing it into their business practices, marketing campaigns and education guides.
-There’s been a lot of discourse lately about the validity of taking the characteristics we like about games and adding them to everyday activities.
-This divide between enthusiasts and critics has created several myths and misunderstandings about gamification.
+However successful gamification has managed to become from case to case, the process has managed to carry an aura of mystery and uncertainty over the years, leaving some companies, marketers and educators to remain sceptical of implementing it into their business practices, marketing campaigns and educator guides.

 There seems to be quite a disconnect between the expectations of gamification and the reality of the situation.
-The following examples are some of the most common misconceptions we here at Gamify have to dispel with clients on a regular basis.
+The following examples are some of the most common misconceptions we at Gamify have to dispel with clients regularly.

 Expectations vs Reality

 Expectation: Gamification = Points, Badges, Leaderboards

 In reality, the key to a successful gamification program is the amount of feedback given to the user.
 Users need checkpoints to know if they are on the right track towards gaining a new skill or understanding new concepts.

 Yes, gamification can be built on points, extrinsic motivation and transactional engagement.
 But good gamification concentrates far more on ludification, intrinsic motivators and emotional engagement.
 That means a gamified solution can be gamified without ever offering a point, badge or status icons.